 Location: 20-minute walk from the Cathedral in the center of Sevilla

 Best time to go: If you want to have the square to yourself be there before 09.00 if you are looking to enjoy the flamenco artists performance aim for the late afternoon.

 Stay in the historical old town of Sevilla in a sustainably run guesthouse

 Alhambra, Granada (Spain)

-The Moorish architecture of the Alhambra is Spain is unrivalled in its beauty.
+The Moorish architecture of the Alhambra in Spain is unrivaled in its beauty.
 This architectural style is known for elaborate geometric motifs in wood and marble as well as elaborate stucco work and romantic little courtyards.
-All of which and more can be found in the Alhambra Complex which consists of the Alcazaba, The Nasrid Palaces, Generalife and Gardens and the Palace of Charles V.
+All of which and more can be found in the Alhambra Complex which consists of the Alcazaba, The Nasrid Palaces, Generalife and Gardens, and the Palace of Charles V.

 Not to despair though, the splendid decorations of the interior walls still remain and can be admired by visitors.
 In fact, these decorations in combination with the unique Moorish gardens make it one of the most famous landmarks in Europe.
 Even if you plan just a weekend in Granada, make sure to add the Alhambra to your itinerary